How to sell your home and make a faster, more profitable sale

 Leather - Wipe leather with a cloth dipped into a solution of one cup rubbing alcohol to one cup water.
 Turn fans on the item to dry.

 If the problem persists, wash with detergent and water or saddle soap.
 Wipe with a clean damp cloth and allow to dry.
 You can buy saddle soap at Amazon.com, walgreens.com, or any store that sells equestrian products.
-Kiwi Outdoor Saddle Soap is a good product.
+Look for Kiwi Outdoor Saddle Soap.

 Sheetrock/Drywall - First, determine whether the surface of your sheetrock is sealed (painted) or unfinished.
 Cover the area with plastic sheeting and tape into place.
 As usual, wear protective goggles, mask and gloves.

 Painted or Sealed Drywall: Choose a mold cleaning product, either natural or chemical.
 Natural solutions will be milder in comparison.